 Foods that Fuel a Healthy Body and a Strong Immune System

 We all know that we should eat well if we want to be healthy, but sometimes it can feel a little overwhelming.
 What should we eat and how much?
 If you’re trying to look after yourself and feel a little more youthful in the process, then this list is for you.
-We choose some of our best cancer fighting, youth-encouraging foods that help build a strong immune system.
+We choose some of the best youth-encouraging foods that help build a strong immune system.

 Broccoli is a powerhouse veggie, it’s high in fibre, very high in vitamin C and has potassium, B6 and vitamin A. It also has cancer-fighting qualities, particularly sulforaphane, a potent compound that boosts the body’s protective enzymes and flushes out cancer-causing chemicals.
 Its high levels of phytonutrients also decrease inflammation.
 Eat broccoli wherever and whenever you can.